cocos/cocos-docs/en/concepts/scene/light/pbr-lighting.md

-# Physical based Lighting
+# Physically-based Lighting

 ![pbr lighting](pbr-lighting.jpg)

 ## Lights in the real world

-Physical based lighting describes the light in the real world.
+Physically-based lighting describes the light in the real world.
 In real environments, the lights we see have their own industrial parameters.
 First, let's look at a light bulb.💡

 ![light bulb size](light-bulb.jpg)